yang-sec/PrivacyGuard/README.md

-*Dear users, we kindly note that this repo provides a proof-of-concept implementation of PrivacyGuard, not a product.
-An older generation of Intel SGX is used.
-We recommend readers to use it as a workflow reference rather than a system baseline.
+*Dear users, we kindly note that this repo provides a proof-of-concept implementation of PrivacyGuard, not a product release.
+An older generation (2.0.1) of Intel SGX is used.
+We recommend readers to use our code as a workflow reference, rather than a product baseline.
 Thanks!*

 ## Entities to be run in the cloud:
 - iDA (iDataAgent)